Traffic situation A2 Maastricht

 - Maastricht-Centrum Zuid: toward the city centre via John F. Kennedybrug (to the south of the city)

-- Maastricht-Noord: for the Beatrixhaven industrial estate and the north of the city.
-This connection has been in use since summer 2014.
+- Maastricht-Noord: for the Beatrixhaven industrial estate and the north of the city

 - Maastricht-Zuid: for Maastricht University Hospital (azM)/Maastricht UMC+, MECC, and the south of the city

-New directions for local traffic from 9 April
+New directions for local traffic since 9 April

 - Traffic from Eindhoven/Heerlen toward Maastricht-Centrum Zuid or Cadier en Keer goes through the N2 tunnel tube and takes exit 54 at the end of the tunnel.